microsoft/pxt/docs/writing-docs/snippets.md

 ### spy

-If your editor supports [Static Python](/js/python), you can specify a TypeScript snippet to be rendered as Static Python using the ``spy`` macro.
-In **docs** it also provides a simulator and options to view the code in TypeScript.
+If your editor supports [Static Python](/js/python), you can specify a TypeScript snippet in the ``spy`` macro and it will be rendered as Static Python instead.
+In the **docs** view it also includes an embedded simulator and options to view the code in TypeScript.

     ```spy
     let x = 0